ndujaLabs/28-dragons-lottery/README.md

 Merkl
 [GD] GucciLo
 TiGeR
+rcappe
 ariaxiz
 Legionz
 AdriyansayhSaid
 SandroVar
 ```

 They are replaced with the next in line in the front-runners list.
-Excluding users who are no more members of the Everdragons2  Discord server, the 9 winners are:
+Excluding users who are no more members of the Everdragons2  Discord server, the 10 winners are:

 ```
 gabakimu